World Rugby Handbook

 (n) Subject to paragraph (m) above, to discharge such other responsibilities that do not fall within the constitutional, legal or statutory jurisdiction of the Council or other person/entity under the Bye-Laws required to ensure the effective management and operation of World Rugby;

-(o) To receive and approve the audited financial statements of the Company for the preceding financial year;
+(o) To receive and approve the audited financial statements of World Rugby Limited for the preceding financial year;

-(p) To suspend a Union or Association from membership of World Rugby in accordance with Bye-Law 14(c);
+(p) To suspend a Member Union or Member Association from membership of World Rugby in accordance with Bye-Law 6(f);

 (q) To approve World Rugby Medical Policy.
-The Chief Medical Officer shall have the right to attend and address Executive Committee meetings in relation to medical matters and to raise such issues as he thinks fit for consideration by the Executive Committee;
+The Chief Medical Officer shall have the right to attend and address Executive Committee meetings in relation to medical matters and to raise such issues as they think fit for consideration by the Executive Committee;

-(r) To determine the Host Union(s) for all World Rugby tournaments save for Rugby World Cup Tournaments (Men’s, Women’s and Sevens);
+(r) To determine the host Member Union(s) for all World Rugby tournaments save for Rugby World Cup Tournaments (Men’s, Women’s and Sevens); and

-(s) To approve the International Matches and Tours Schedule.
+(s) To approve International Matches and Tours Agreements.

 10.5 Meetings of the Executive Committee

-10.5.2 Decisions of the Executive Committee shall be taken by simple majority, each Member of the Executive Committee having one vote and in addition the Chairman also having a casting vote in addition to his deliberative vote.
+Decisions of the Executive Committee shall be taken by simple majority, each member of the Executive Committee having one vote and in addition the Chair also having a casting vote in addition to their deliberative vote.